TheChed/PSXMSFS/README.md

 This started as a program to put in practice the C that I started learning a few months ago.
 Hence expect very ugly and non optimized code.
 But then, this is how you progress.

+This tool is intended to work with MSFS on Windows10 (other versions not tested).
+The SDK used is very similar with the one of P3D and this might work with P3D, but I have not tested it.

+One main advantage of this tool, is that is does not require any configuration and should work out of the box.

 INSTALLATION:
 you will need 3 dlls for windows which should be in the same directory as the executable